stjudecloud/oliver/README.md

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/stjudecloud/oliver/issues).
-You can also take a look at the [contributing guide](https://github.com/stjudecloud/oliver/blob/master/CONTRIBUTING.md).
+You can also take a look at the [contributing guide][contributing-md].

 ## 📝 License